 Shadow Walker whistled back that to be cautious but to make yourself visible to me and I will make myself visible to you.

 Tu-Swift now smiled.
 His smile widened.
-He was so happy, it was all he could do to purse his lips enough to whistle back: “You are already visible to me.”
+He was so happy, it took him three tries to purse his lips enough to whistle back: “You are already visible to me.”

 Shadow Walker snorted and then he really laughed aloud.
 He knew it to be rash but he had been so tense, frightened, worried, angry for so long that the relief came unbidden.